 In general, these rules apply:

-Flow, OmniStudio, and LWC all support platform event (for event-driven architecture) and API integrations.
-In addition to custom Apex code, both Flow and OmniStudio support declaratively mechanisms to integrate an API.
+Flow, OmniStudio, and LWC all support platform events (for event-driven architecture) and API integrations.
+In addition to custom Apex code, both Flow and OmniStudio support declarative mechanisms to integrate an API.

 Regardless of whether you implement it with custom Apex or an external service, a callout is a callout.
 Here’s what you need to know.